scriptrdotio/howto/decision_tables/create_decision_table.md

 For example, assume you need to control the ambiant climate based on temperature and humidity values.
 You could define the following rules:

-- If temperature < 18 turn and humidity < 60%  turn heater on
+- If temperature < 18 and humidity < 60%  turn heater on
-- If temperature < 18 turn and humidity >= 60% turn heater and dehumidifier on
+- If temperature < 18 and humidity >= 60% turn heater and dehumidifier on
-- If temperature > 25 turn and humidity < 60%  turn cooler on
+- If temperature > 25 and humidity < 60%  turn cooler on
-- If temperature > 25 18 turn and humidity >= 60% turn heater and dehumidifier on
+- If temperature > 25 and humidity >= 60% turn heater and dehumidifier on

 ![Ambiant climate control](./images/decision_table.png)